Home > Study Abroad in Europe > Study Abroad in Iceland: Get Started

-πΊπΈ Please note: The specific advice in this guide is for US citizens looking to study abroad in Iceland.
+Please note: The specific advice in this guide is for US citizens looking to study abroad in Iceland.
+Entry requirements can (and do) vary depending on nationality.
+If you are not a US citizen, we recommend checking directly with the Icelandic Embassy.

-In order to study abroad in Iceland, one of the 29 countries in the Schengen zone, you first need to make sure that you meet the requirements set by the Icelandic Government.
+To study abroad in Iceland, you first need to make sure that you meet the requirements set by the Icelandic Government.

-If you fall into one of the above categories, depending on the additional requirements, you may be eligible to study abroad in Iceland.
+If you fall into one of the above categories, depending on the additional requirements, you may meet the requirements to study abroad in Iceland

-Americans studying abroad in Iceland need to qualify for an Icelandic residence permit in order to legally live and study on the island.
+Americans studying abroad in Iceland need to be able to qualify for an Icelandic residence permit.
+Typically, this is required to legally live and study on the island.

 For American citizens, the process is fairly straightforward.
 However, it is not a visa that you are applying for.